jbueza/Mojo/README.md

 * Enforces organization and clean separation of code to ease readability and maintainability

-* Includes Mojo StdLib library which consists of well-tested and reusable behaviors and components for rapid prototyping and development
+* Capability to pull any jQuery plugin for rapid prototyping and development

 * Increases productivity of large teams working in parallel, particularly on Agile projects, by dividing work into implementation silos and allowing incremental development